DataLayerHost/txms-server/README.md

-# TXMS server
+# TxMS Server

-You can deploy this server to create your own TXMS webhook.
+Utilize this server to develop your unique TxMS webhook.

 ## Installation

-Node.js 14 or newer is expected.
+Ensure you have Node.js version 14 or above.

-### Creation of environment variables
+### Setting Up Environment Variables

-To start development version create `.env` file in the root of the project.
+For the development version, construct a `.env` file in the project root directory.

-Contents of `.env` file:
+The contents of the `.env` file should include:

 ```sh
 DEBUG=…